zuplo/docs/docs/articles/source-control-setup-bitbucket.md

 ## Limiting Access

-Unfortunately, BitBucket does not support scoping access to an OAuth app to a specific repo or repos.
+BitBucket doesn't support scoping access to an OAuth app to a specific repository or repositories.
 This is a limitation of BitBucket, not Zuplo.
-If you want to limit the access that Zuplo has to your BitBucket repos there are two
+If you want to limit the access that Zuplo has to your BitBucket repositories there are two options:
-options:

 1. Create a new workspace and install the Zuplo app only in that workspace.
 2. Create a new service account user and use that user to connect BitBucket to